pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd.md

 ---
+id: ci-cd
 title: Pactflow CI/CD Workshop
 sidebar_label: Introduction
 ---

-A workshop demonstrating how to set up a CI/CD pipeline for a consumer and provider using Pact, Pactflow and Travis CI.
+A workshop demonstrating how to set up a CI/CD pipeline for a consumer and provider using Pact, Pactflow and Github Actions.

 It uses the Pactflow [example-consumer][example-consumer] and [example-provider][example-provider] repositories.
 These are written in Node, however, extensive node experience will not be required for the workshop.